conan-io/docs/tutorial/creating_packages/test_conan_packages.rst

 In all the previous sections of the tutorial, we used the *test_package*.
 It was invoked automatically at the end of the ``conan create`` command after building our package verifying that the package is created correctly.
-Let’s explain the *test_package* in more detail in this section:
+Let's explain the *test_package* in more detail in this section:

 Please, first clone the sources to recreate this project.
 You can find them in the